-What is a Wiegand Device?
+What is a Wiegand device?

-The wire communication aspect of these devices comes from a set of embedded wires in a Wiegand card.
 These devices follow a similar basic function that we see in bank cards.
 However, a bank card will use a band of ferromagnetic material instead of wiring.
 The wiring in Wiegand devices makes the systems harder to duplicate.

 In summary, Wiegand devices are cards and any kind of data reader that operates on a special wire communication system.
 These need to be used with a Wiegand sensor in order to work.

-What is a Wiegand Reader?
+What is a Wiegand reader?

 - Credit card numbers